MicrosoftDocs/cpp-docs/docs/standard-library/iostream.md

 #### Example

-In this example, `cin` sets the fail bit on the stream when it encounters non-numeric characters.
-The program clears the fail bit and strips the invalid character from the stream to proceed.
+In this example, `cin` sets the fail bit on the stream when it comes across non-numeric characters.
+The program clears the fail bit and strips the invalid character from the stream to continue.

 ```cpp
 // iostream_cin.cpp